pf981/Face-Recognition-and-Detection-Analysis/README.md

  * trained_lbp.xml
  * trained_lid.xml

 This means that you do not have to run the training functions.
-It is important that you don't run them, as it assumes that the face_samples folder is with the executable, and I also had to rename a few iamges.
+It is important that you don't run them, as it assumes that the face_samples folder is with the executable, and I also had to rename a few images.
 Similarly, there is no need to run the performance testing functions as the results can be found within the report.